 - Rental income.

-The following are deductions you can make when working out your income for the Income Tax charge purposes:
+The following are deductions you can make when working out your income for the child benefit tax charge purposes:

 - Pension contributions deducted from your pay;

 - Retirement annuity contracts;

 - Cycle to work scheme